Brightify/Cuckoo/README.md

 }
 ```

-⚠️ If you try to match an object with an unknown or non-`Matchable` type, this could lead to a:
+⚠️ If you try to match an object with an unknown or non-`Matchable` type, it could lead to:

 ```
 Command failed due to signal: Segmentation fault: 11